 (64) Grade points are assigned to graded units where High Distinction = 7, Distinction = 6, Credit = 5, Pass = 4, Fail = 0, Absent Fail = 0 and Withdrawn Fail = 0.

 (65) Grades not identified above and advanced standing are not included in grade point average calculations.

 (66) Credit value is the number of points awarded for the completion of a study package.

-(67) By the first day of each study period, the relevant Head of School shall supply to the Director of Student Services a schedule of units for which a grade is to be submitted, together with the names of the unit assessors.
+(67) By the first day of each study period, the relevant Head of School shall supply to the Director, Student Experience a schedule of units for which a grade is to be submitted, together with the names of the Unit Assessors and all Course Coordinators.

 (68) Recommended final grades shall be submitted electronically by Unit Assessors in a form and at a time determined by the Director of Student Services in consultation with the Chair of the Academic Board.